 International Fund for Animal Welfare—World Wildlife Day Youth Art Contest

 IFAW announced a global art contest in partnership with the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and the United Nations Development Programme (UNDP) for World Wildlife Day (WWD) 2019!
-The theme for WWD 2019 is Life Below Water so this year’s art contest will be marine focused and aims to help youth build a sense of connection with the marine world.
-The winning entry will be presented at the high-level WWD event at the United Nations Headquarters in New York City, NY, on March 1, 2019.
+The theme for WWD 2019 was Life Below Water so this year’s art contest will be marine focused and aims to help youth build a sense of connection with the marine world.
+The winning entry was presented at the high-level WWD event at the United Nations Headquarters in New York City, NY, on March 1, 2019.
 More information can be found on the IFAW website.

 World Wildlife Fund—Lunar New Year Campaign

 The Year of the Pig is almost here!
 And with it, the opportunity to travel and purchase souvenirs for your loved ones.
 We have partnered with WWF to provide a few tips for choosing sustainable and heartfelt gifts that won’t get you into trouble with a customs agent.
 Elephants have long been regarded as symbols of good fortune and strength.
 But each year, at least 20,000 elephants are poached for their tusks.
 China banned domestic commercial ivory trade at the end of 2017.
 Since then, it has been illegal to buy or sell ivory in physical or online markets.
 Transporting ivory in and out of China is also illegal.
 And yet, many travelers still get caught bringing ivory home, spoiling memories of their trip and having items confiscated

 WWF has launched a campaign to engage Chinese outbound travelers to Thailand and Vietnam during the February 2019 Lunar New Year travel holiday to reduce their purchase of ivory.